-On September 4, Governor Cooper moved North Carolina into Phase 2.5 of the three-phase plan to allow more normal activities while still working to “flatten the curve” of COVID-19 infections.
-This new phase does not have the significance for the MST that the transition to Phase 2 did, but there are a few relevant changes.
+On October 2, Governor Cooper moved North Carolina into Phase 3 of the three-phase plan to allow more normal activities while still working to “flatten the curve” of COVID-19 infections.
+As it affects the MST, Phase 3 is the same as Phase 2.5, which began on September 4.

 1. Guidance for Volunteers and Trail Angels